novoda/public-mvn-repo/README.md

  -Durl=file:///Users/Peter/github/public-mvn-repo/releases/
 </code></pre>

-apklib example (adding pomFile parameter with location of relevant pom is important otherwise deployed pom will be broken due to missing dependencies)
+apklib example (Adding pomFile parameter with location of relevant pom is important otherwise deployed pom will be broken due to missing dependencies.
+Also you will need to release parent pom in order to get apklib working, or you get error with parent not resolved)
 <pre><code>
   mvn deploy:deploy-file -Dfile=/Users/Peter/github/ShowcaseView/library/target/showcaseview-library-3.1.apklib
   -DpomFile=/Users/Peter/github/ShowcaseView/library/pom.xml